-Boot From File Sets a one-time boot option not included in the boot option list.
+Delete Boot OptionDeletes an existing boot option.Boot From FileSets a one-time boot option not included in the boot option list.

 Embedded systems management

 The Lifecycle controller provides advanced embedded systems management throughout the system's lifecycle.
 The Lifecycle controller can be started during the boot sequence and can function independently of the operating system.